-A wholly owned Local Authority Trading company was incorporated on 26 March 2021 called the Warwickshire Property and Development Group Ltd (WPDG).
+A wholly owned local authority trading company was incorporated on 26 March 2021 called Warwickshire Property and Development Group Ltd (WPDG).
 The reason for creating WPDG is to deliver our policy objective of creating jobs and more homes across Warwickshire.
-WPDG has two wholly owned subsidiary companies; Warwickshire Property Management Ltd and Warwickshire Property Development Ltd. At 31 March 2023 one site had been transferred to the company.
-Its accounts for the period ended 31 December 2022 showed a net liability position of £0.7 million.
+WPDG has two wholly owned subsidiary companies, Warwickshire

+Property Management Ltd and Warwickshire Property Development Ltd. At 31 March 2024, two sites had been transferred to the company.
+Its accounts for the period ended 31 December 2023 showed a net liability position of £1.2 million.